 dog-proof your home.
 Even if you have the best-behaved dog in the world,

 there’s still no reason to test its self-control; after all, dogs

 explore the world with their mouths.

-want to end up in your dog's mouth, and making it unavailable.
+Dog-proofing your home means taking whatever you don’t want to end up in your dog's mouth, and making it unavailable.
 Considering your dog’s size and agility when deciding whether something’s out of reach, ask yourself these questions:

 - Can my dog jump?